 - The helper function in this example assumes that the name of the HTML file is markdown.html.
 Given the relationship between the name of the code file and the location of the help file, it is simple to locate the help file, as shown in the example code.
-In that regard, most extension commands that are installed with IBM SPSS Statistics Essentials for Python and IBM SPSS Statistics Essentials for R use the convention of markdown.html for the name of the help file and the convention of the equality of the name of the extension bundle and the name of the code file. - For IBM SPSS Statistics version 23 and higher, the helper function is included with IBM SPSS Statistics Essentials for Python, and is part of the extension module.
+In that regard, most extension commands that are installed with SPSS Statistics use the convention of markdown.html for the name of the help file and the convention of the equality of the name of the extension bundle and the name of the code file. - The helper function is included with SPSS Statistics, and is part of the extension module.
 The try block in this code segment attempts to import the helper function from the extension module.
 If the function is not available in the local copy of the extension module, then the version of the function that is included with the implementation code is used.